Dark-knight-09/Terraform-study/Learn_Terraform.md

 2. data: it is used to fetch the data from the provider.
 3. output: it is used to display the output of the terraform file in the terminal.
 4. provider: it is used to define the provider and its configuration.
-5. variable: it is used to define the variable and its type.
+5. variable: it is used to define the variable and its type.(can be overriden by different methods)
-6. locals:
+6. locals: it is used to define the local variable in the terraform file. (can't be overriden)
 7. module:
-8. terraform:
+8. terraform: it is used to define the terraform version and its provider configuration.
-9. provisioner:
+9. provider: it is used to define the provider and its configuration like access key or tokens.

 # priority of variable definition: